Skip to content

 MemWAL Overview

-A Region is the main unit to horizontally scale out writes.
+A MemWAL Region is the main unit to horizontally scale out writes.

-Each region has exactly one active writer at any time, using epoch-based fencing to guarantee single-writer semantics without distributed coordination.
-Writers claim a region by incrementing the writer epoch, then write data to that region.
-Data in each region is merged into the base table gradually in the background.
+Each region has exactly one active writer at any time.
+Writers claim a region and then write data to that region.
+Data in each region is expected to be merged into the base table asynchronously.

-Regions must contain rows that are mutually exclusive.
-Two regions contain rows with the same primary key, the following scenario can cause data corruption:
+Rows of the same primary key must be written to one and only one region.
+If two regions contain rows with the same primary key, the following scenario can cause data corruption:

 1. Region A receives a write with primary key pk=1 at time T1